mlibrary/about-leverpress/src/content/stories/2024-08-05-impact-of-lever-press-titles.md

 “Plan to use the book as a resource with bibliographic instruction classes, will be added to a LibGuide as well.” (*[Transforming the Authority of the Archive: Undergraduate Pedagogy and Critical Digital Archives](https://doi.org/10.3998/mpub.12752519)*)

+“I am faculty and a dean in the humanities, so I am always looking for ways to help my faculty shift their perspective and better communicate what we do to our campus and the community.” (*[Extraordinary Partnerships: How the Arts and Humanities are Transforming America](https://doi.org/10.3998/mpub.11649046)*)

 ##### Responsive to needs of all readers